ucsb-cs8/w20-ccs/_lab/lab10.md

 ---

-This lab is a review of concepts from the course so far, and preparation for the final exam.
+This lab is a review of concepts from the course so far.
+In College of Engineering offerings of this course, this would also be a preparation for the final exam.
+In CCS, we are not having an exam, but if we were, this would be how to study for it.

 ## This lab may be done solo, or in pairs.